nopnoplabs/palo-api/README.md

 ```

 Adding "> 6-6-22-running-config.xml" to the end of the curl request redirects standard output to the file 6-6-22-running-config.xml.
 If all went smoothly, this file is a working running-config backup.
 It should be treated with care, as it can contain certificates, keys, usernames, password hashes and other configuration details.

+This Github repo has a sample Python script that will create a backup and store it using the date in the filename.
+This script can be run with a CRON job (or scheduled task) for recurring backups. [panback.py](https://github.com/nopnoplabs/cr-netbackup/blob/main/panback.py)

 ## EXAMPLE 3: INVESTIGATE AN ASSET (unknown device)